-Figure 4.7 : Functioning sketch of a wind turbine in function of wind speed
+Figure 4.7: Functioning sketch of a wind turbine in function of wind speed

-- (1) Wind speed is too low, the wind turbine is in idling position - 2 From [V_in], the wind turbine can produce power.
-The turbine rotational speed varies with the wind speed. - 3 From [Vrot_max], the turbine rotational speed remains constant and the blades start to tilt.
-The produced power keeps increasing. - From [P_nominal], the tilting of the blades follows a different scheme to keep the nominal power constant. - 5 From [V_out], the wind speed is too high for the turbine to safely produce power.
+- (1) Wind speed is too low, the wind turbine is in idling position - From [V_in], the wind turbine can produce power.
+The turbine rotational speed varies with the wind speed. - From [Vrot_max], the turbine rotational speed remains constant and the blades start to tilt.
+The produced power keeps increasing. - From [P_nominal], the tilting of the blades follows a different scheme to keep the nominal power constant. - From [V_out], the wind speed is too high for the turbine to safely produce power.
 The wind turbine stops and stays in "safety" condition.

-Figure 4.8 : Campbell's diagram
+Figure 4.8: Campbell's diagram

-pan because of a possible degradation or improvement of the deformation moduli of the ground.
+- (A) Best possible design for a strain hardening condition - Best possible design for an uncertain site - (C) Best possible design for a strain softening condition pan because of a possible degradation or improvement of the deformation moduli of the ground.
 This evolution should be planned for during the earliest design stages.